Station Outlet: Puritan-Bennett

 The Puritan-Bennett/Beacon quick-connect system uses geometrically-coded probes.
 Equipment is disengaged by pressing, and releasing, a button on the station outlet.
 Persistent attempts to remove equipment while keeping the button pressed has potential to result in damage leading to latching/connection malfunctions.

-Ohio Diamond
+Ohio/Ohmeda

-The female outlet port for the Ohio/Medaes system consists of a disk with slots placed at positions unique to each specific gas.
+The female outlet port for the Ohio/Ohmeda system consists of a disk with slots placed at positions unique to each specific gas.
 After insertion, male strikers may be disengaged by twisting the inlet so as to activate a spring-release mechanism.
 The flat outlet ports ensure no injury if a patient or health-care worker should fall into the wall; a consideration when dealing with the mentally ill or those with neuro- or musculodegenerative disorders.
 However, the twisting of the disengage mechanism may result in the tangling of wires or other equipment in crowded areas.

-NCG/Chemetron
+Chemetron/NCG

-The NCG system resembles a simple electrical plug in appearance.
+The Chemetron/NCG system resembles a simple electrical plug in appearance.
 Although it is very easy to connect and disconnect, this advantage poses a risk should it be dislodged accidentally.
 Additionally, its straight valve does not allow for the connection of flowmeters, necessitating the purchase and use of additional equipment.